Jacob was my second baby and second home birth. I planned to have a water birth with him. Here’s his fast labor birth story.

 I would be lying if I said that his birth was as easy as his sister’s.
 It was much quicker–probably half the time of her birth, but it was much more intense.
 I told my husband it was like walking 5 miles with Maggie’s birth, and running 5 miles with his birth.
 I was a lot more tired and worn out when it was all over, even though I was finished so much quicker.

 My husband asked me when it was all over if I would do it again and have a third, at home, unmedicated.
 My answer??
-It’s the only way I EVER want to give birth, and I’m looking forward to when we do it again!
+It’s the only way I EVER want to give birth, and I’m looking forward to labor if we decide to have more children in the future!